mapkyca/known-github/README.md

 Installation
 ------------

-* Drop the Gothub folder into the IndoPlugins folder of your Known installation.
+* Drop the Github folder into the IndoPlugins folder of your Known installation.
 * Log into known and click on Administration.
 * Click "install" on the plugins page
 * Perform an OAuth handshake